japasn/Instagram/README.md

 # Instagram
-A antiga logo do instagram
+A antigo design do instagram